ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2015-07-14-better-css-with-sass.markdown

 	//subscribe style;
 }
 {% endhighlight %}
-There is no need for a button class in this case.
+There is no need for a button class in this case, so why make one?

 One more tip, use @include only when you have to do it and @extend is not possible (i.e. you want to include variables).
 This is because @include duplicates your code while @extend concatenates selectors.
+Because @extend concatenates selectors, you cannot use them in @media queries.